r3nt0n/bopscrk/README.md

 The first idea was inspired by **Cupp** and **Crunch**.
 We could say that bopscrk is a wordlist generator **situated between them**, taking the best of each one.
 The challenge was try to apply the Cupp's idea to more generic-situations and amplify the shoot-range of the resultant wordlist, without loosing this custom-wordlist-profiler feature.

+## Changelist

+**EXCLUDE WORDLISTS**: Speed improvement using multithreaded exclusions.
 **NEW FEATURE**: Lyrics searching related to artists to increase the wordlist chances.

 ## How it works